Nilagiri: History

 Nilgiri is a very small town but replete with rich history and heritage.
-Its history can be traced back to paleolithic age.
+Its history can be traced back to the Palaeolithic age.
 Its modern history is known for the growing consciousness of democracy and self-rule.
 At the dawn of the 20th century, peasants began to rise against the despotic king but such uprisings were crushed with brutal methods.
-However, those uprisings gained momentum with able leaderships and led to the first peasant movement of India.
+However, those uprisings gained momentum with able leadership and led to the first peasant movement in India.

-Odisha freedom fighters like Balaram Raj, Shyamsundar Parida, Kailashchandra Mohanty, Banamali Das, Baishnab Patnaik, Kashinath Mohapatra, Brundaban Chandra Sarangi, Satish Chanrdra Das and Nanda Kishore Patnaik violently fought against the local prince and forced him to surrender to newly formed Indian National Government.
-This was the beginning of the process of 576 princely states joining Republic of India and thus the making of modern political India.
+Odisha freedom fighters like Balaram Raj, Shyamsundar Parida, Kailashchandra Mohanty, Banamali Das, Baishnab Patnaik, Kashinath Mohapatra, Brundaban Chandra Sarangi, Satish Chandra Das and Nanda Kishore Patnaik violently fought against the local prince and forced him to surrender to newly formed Indian National Government.
+This was the beginning of the process of 576 princely states joining the Republic of India and thus the making of modern political India.
 In Odisha, people of Nilagiri celebrate this as "The Victorious Uprising of Nilagiri".

 Tourist attraction

 Panchalingeshwar is located approximately 10 km from Nilagiri and 30 km from Baleswar.
 The temple has the five Lingams of "Lord Shiva" and a waterfall on a hillside.
-Many tourists, nature lovers, and spiritual people flock here to enjoy the scenic beauty of the place and to the touch the Shiva Linga located in a pit under the waterfall.
+Tourists and spiritual people visit the site to the touch the Shiva Linga located in a pit under the waterfall.

 There is a state tourism shelter Pantha Nivas in Panchalingeswara for the tourists coming from outside.
 Panchalingeswara is surrounded by thick greenery and hillocks.
 Branches of the natural spring flow through the hill range which add more attraction to this place.

 There is a famous Jagannatha Temple in Nilagiri which is one of the prominent Jagannnath temples of Odisha.
-Lord Jagannath, Balabhadra and Subhadra are worshiped here.
+Lord Jagannath, Balabhadra and Subhadra are worshipped here.
 Every year Ratha Yatra is observed with all the cults of the gods.

 Ajodhya is located 15 km from Nilgiri.
-It has 8th to 9th-century temple ruins, Buddhist and Jainism relics, articles which are shown in the museum established by Government of Odisha at Ajodhya and Maa Marichee Temple.
+It has 8th to 9th-century temple ruins, Buddhist and Jainism relics, and articles which are shown in the museum established by Government of Odisha at Ajodhya and Maa Marichee Temple.

 Education

 There are two high schools, K.C.
 High School and R.T.
 High School in the heart of Nilagiri.
-Saraswati shishu Mandir, RKRS, Nilagiri English medium school are some of the best private schools.
-Nilagiri College ,Women's College and Baba Panchalingeswar College are three colleges that impart higher education in the area.
+Saraswati Shishu Mandir, RKRS, and Nilagiri English Medium schools are some of the best private schools.
+Nilagiri College, Women's College and Baba Panchalingeswar College are three colleges that impart higher education in the area.

 "Santaragadia" mostly known as a place-based education, sometimes called pedagogy of place, place-based learning, experiential education, community-based education, education for sustainability, environmental education or more rarely, service learning, is an educational philosophy developed initially by The Oriya Society.